-The article 22 B-VG obliges all agencies of the government, the Länder and the municipalities to mutual administrative assistance within their constitutional sphere of action.
+The article 22 of the Federal Constitution Law obliges all agencies of the government, the Länder and the municipalities to mutual administrative assistance within their constitutional sphere of action.

-The security police law entitles the security agencies to demand information from departments of the area municipalities and other statutory corporations which is needed for certain missions.
+The security police law entitles the security agencies to demand information from departments of the municipalities and other statutory corporations which is needed for certain missions.